 These are the moments your kids will be talking about at family gatherings for the rest of their lives.

-These days many games for preschoolers are engaging for the teens and adults in our families, and some games designed for adults can be adjust to include the young ones.
+These days many preschool table games are engaging for the teens and adults in our families, and some games designed for adults can be adjusted to include the young ones.

 Explanation: In this adaptation of Dominoes, players create rows of tiles he same color/different shapes or same shape/different colors.
 Create a grid as you play and any time a row of six is completed, you earn a qwirkle!